Healing the heart of Domestic Violence is recognizing who you’ve become growing up or are going into the situation.

 I responded saying,

 Why must you ask when you know it’s your Wife?
 I have forgiven you in my heart.
 That is all I have to say.

 Just wanted to say I am VERY sorry for all I had done.
 I’m not that person anymore, not by far, only some punk ass kid would do the shit I did, I was devastated by Anthony’s illness, made me very angry, had a lot of issues prior, but my life has changed, I’m not trying to be a friend, get back, none of that just wanted to say sorry, hope life sheds a ton of happiness upon u and ur’s.

 What makes those words so powerful?
 They speak the truth (I’m not that person anymore, not by far) from his heart.

 The Heart of Domestic Violence

-We were two people who came together with a downtrodden spirit.
-Our past and current experiences in life reflected outward through our actions and reactions.
-The choices we made had a profound effect on our and the lives of our children.
+We were two people who came together with a crushed spirit.
+Our past and current experiences in life are reflected outward through our actions and reactions.
+The choices we made had a profound effect on our and our children’s lives.

 Healing and Forgiveness:

 And the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.
 Philippians 4:7 KJV

 Those are the words I wrote back to him.
 Those words are even more powerful.
 Christ gave me His spirit and inner peace.
 He placed his love in my heart, renewed my mind, and made forgiveness possible.